sap-tutorials/Tutorials/tutorials/cap-extend-sfsf-import-services/cap-extend-sfsf-import-services.md

 That's the entity you are going to use to fetch the **relevant employee data** (you won't use all of its attributes) to assign to the **projects teams**.

-Let's now look at the `package.json` file to see how CAP is referencing those OData services.
+Now, look at the `package.json` file to see how CAP is referencing those OData services.
 Open that file and scroll down to the bottom:

 ![Figure 10 – Services reference](services-reference.png)